-Anti-discrimination, Anti-harassment, and Anti-retaliation
+Anti-Discrimination, Anti-Harassment, and Anti-Retaliation (Students & Employees)

-A. Elimination of Discrimination.
+Elimination of Discrimination

-The [Name] Public School District hereby gives this statement of compliance and intends to comply with all state and federal laws prohibiting discrimination.
-This school district intends to take any necessary measures to assure compliance with such laws against any prohibited form of discrimination.
+The Scottsbluff Public School District hereby gives this statement of compliance and intends to comply with all state and federal laws prohibiting discrimination.
+This School District intends to take any necessary measures to assure compliance with such laws against any prohibited form of discrimination.

-The [Name] Public School District does not discriminate on the basis of sex, disability, race (including skin color, hair texture and protective hairstyles), color, religion, military or veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, sexual orientation or gender identity, or other protected status in its programs and activities and provides equal access to designated youth groups.
+The Scottsbluff Public School District does not discriminate on the basis of sex, disability, race (including skin color, hair texture and protective hairstyles), color, religion, military or veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, sexual orientation or gender identity, or other protected status in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
 The following persons have been designated to handle inquiries regarding the non-discrimination policies: